milesroberts-123/slim-sweep-cnn/README.md

 # To-do

-- [ ] add rule for fitting neural network
+- [x] add rule for fitting neural network

+- [ ] calculate realized selection coefficient for each gene (due to sampling error, the actual selection coefficient in a gene might not be the same as the distribution it was drawn from)

 - [ ] re-write neural network as a function with hyperparameters